mono/website/docs/faq/technical.md

 Yes, this is what [IKVM](http://www.ikvm.net/) does.

-### Could mono become a hybrid CIL/java platform?
+### Could mono become a hybrid CIL/Java platform?

 This can be obtained easily with IKVM.

-### Can Mono or .NET share system classes (loaded from mscore.dll and other libs) or will it behave like Sun's Java VM?
+### Can Mono or .NET share system classes (loaded from mscore.dll and other libraries) or will it behave like Sun's Java VM?

 What you can do with mono is to load different applications in their own application domain: this is a feature of the CLR that allows sandboxing applications inside a single process space.
 This is usually exploited to compartmentalize different parts of the same app, but it can also be effectively used to reduce the startup and memory overhead.
 Using different appdomains the runtime representation of types and methods is shared across applications.